That Time the Velvet Underground Made a Glorious Racket With ‘White Light, White Heat’

 Listen to the Velvet Underground’s ‘Here She Comes Now’

 Subscribe to Ultimate Classic Rock on

-OK, so we’ve flipped the LP over and upon doing so, we are knocked out of our seats.
-‘I Heard Her Call My Name’ is a brutal four-minute ride about hearing the voice of a now-deceased love, with some of the most charged feedback ever committed to tape.
-After Reed sings the line “and then my mind split open,” there is a pregnant pause before the burst of feedback and guitar tears apart the cones of your speakers.
+Second side opener “I Heard Her Call My Name” is a brutal four-minute ride about hearing the voice of a now-deceased love, with some of the most charged feedback ever committed to tape.
+After Reed sings the line “and then my mind split open,” there’s a pause before the burst of feedback and guitar tears apart your speakers.
 The beauty and power of the electric guitar might just be summed up on this track.

-And then, we have arrived at our final destination, a little song called ‘Sister Ray.’
-17-plus minutes of raw-as-can-be rock and roll with a riff that just never stops.
-It’s not so much a proper ‘song’ as it is a riff — a riff that never lets up and by the power of its insistence, becomes a song.
+And then, we have arrived at our final destination, “Sister Ray,” 17 minutes of raw-as-can-be rock ‘n’ roll with a riff that just never stops.
+It’s not so much a proper song as it is a riff — a riff that never lets up and by the power of its insistence, becomes a song.
 And what a song it is.
 Reed’s lyrics roll out like a stream of consciousness blur of sex, drugs and death.
 All the while, the guitars and organ fuse together into a sonic overload as Tucker never lets up for a moment.
 At the end of the 17-minute ride, we’re exhausted!
 “We were working in a very small studio with no isolation so it was all this noise just smashing into more noise” said Cale, “We never quite realized that there were technical problems in turning everything past nine.”